Vuk97/nimbora-docs/docs/concepts/strategies/02-strategy-sdai.md

 <details>
   <summary>What is MakerDAO</summary>

-    - MakerDAO aims to stabilize the crypto economy using a dual-token system: Dai for stability and MKR for governance, emphasizing the necessity of a decentralized stablecoin for digital financial benefits.
+    - MakerDAO aims to stabilize the crypto economy using a dual-token system: Dai for stability and MKR token for governance, emphasizing the necessity of a decentralized stablecoin for digital financial benefits.

     - It champions decentralized finance (DeFi) accessibility, striving for economic empowerment and equal access to the global financial market for all.